When A Death Occurs

 We will make all of the necessary arrangements to convey your loved one to a local funeral home for preparation and return home.
 To avoid unnecessary duplicate charges, please do not call another funeral home yourself.
 By allowing us to make all arrangements, we can help ensure your costs are kept as low as possible.

-A staff member of Erlewein Mortuary will be honored to explain all of the options available to you.
+One of our licensed Funeral Directors at Erlewein Mortuary & Crematory will be honored to explain all of the options available to you.